School Pottery Classes

 • Respect for materials, tools, and shared space

-A student painting underglaze onto a pottery decoration during a school pottery class
+A student preparing clay during a school pottery class

 Safety and care are integral to our teaching practice.